-The film is well-paced as Scott alternates between Damon attempting to survive on Mars and the efforts of NASA to rescue him.
-While we are with Damon, it is consistently compelling.
-When it reverts to NASA, it tends to become a bit more uneven, pat and pedestrian.
+The film moves rapidly as director Ridley Scott alternates between Damon attempting to survive on Mars and the efforts of NASA to rescue him.
+While we are with Damon, the picture is consistently compelling.
+When it reverts to NASA, however, it becomes uneven, pat and pedestrian.
 It does not help that Jeff Daniels has decided to portray the director of NASA as some sort of mannered Aaron Sorkin archetype.
 It also does not help that Kristen Wiig is anywhere near this movie (as the director of Public Relations for NASA, she seems to be itching to show us her googly eyes).
 Finally, Scott is clearly aping Apollo 13 by giving us a picture of the NASA brainiacs as they work to save Damon.
-Unfortunately, unlike in Apollo 13, the science is less accessible and it is negatively juxtaposed with what Damon is doing on the planet, where he explains to us the science in his daily video logs.
+Unfortunately, unlike in Apollo 13, the science is less accessible and negatively juxtaposed with what Damon is doing on the planet, where he actually explains to us what he is doing in his daily video logs.

 Scott is no stranger to space.
 His breakout film, Alien, was set in 2127, where space was industrial, dirty and haunted, and government and corporations conspired to screw the little man.
 Clearly, he is in a better place today.
 In 2035, NASA’s kindly counterpart in China subverts its own government to help Damon; the people who work at NASA have a certain blasé “I worked in a Blockbuster and I will never wear a uniform again” mien: and missions to Mars are the kind of endeavors wear crewmates can play kissy face.

 My curmudgeonly nits aside, this is very solid entertainment.